 The library subscribes to around 30 specialist journals and holds back-issues of many more titles including rare items such as 'Ark' and 'The Island'.
 Details of the library's journal holdings can be found on the library catalogue.

 The library has access to JSTOR, Art and Architecture Complete, Art Full Text, Grove Art Online and ARTbibliographies Modern.
 These are available on library computers and via our Wi-Fi network.

 The library has collections of ephemeral material such as private view cards and press cuttings on British sculptors and related topics such as sculpture gardens and parks.
 These are held in the reading rooms.

-About 300 films on video tape are available to view in the library.
+There are c.500 films and documentaries available to view in the audio-visual library.

 Around 35,000 slides are housed in purpose-built viewing racks.